Illinois Compiled Statutes

 Department regulation for such a person, based upon standards providing a

 livelihood compatible with health and well-being.
 Financial aid under this Article granted to persons who have been found ineligible for Supplemental Security Income (SSI) due to expiration of the period of eligibility for refugees and asylees pursuant to 8 U.S.C.
-1612(a)(2) shall not exceed $500 per month.
+1612(a)(2) shall equal 90% of the current maximum SSI payment amount per month.

 305 ILCS 5/3-5a